top of page

 Being true to yourself, being true to the people you love, being true to the dedicated and hopeful responder you were the first day you walked on to the job.
 Every day your community is relying on you and you can rely on us.

-Our Specialized First Responder Counselors Are Here to Help You and Your Loved Ones...
+Our Specialized Therapists for First Responder Are Here to Help You and Your Loved Ones...

 First responders exist in a culture all their own and need someone who “gets them.”
-Whether it’s the unique lifestyle of shift work, the language and humor of the job, or the relentless exposure to the worst sides of humanity, we are here to listen.
-Specially trained in evidence-based and proven methods like EMDR, DBT, and CBT, we have the tools to make a real difference.
+Whether it’s the unique lifestyle of shift work, the language, and humor of the job, or the relentless exposure to the worst sides of humanity, our therapists for first responders are here to listen.
+Specially trained in evidence-based and proven methods like EMDR therapy, DBT therapy, and CBT therapy, we have the tools to make a real difference.

-Counseling can help first responders in the following ways:
+Counseling for first responders in Coral Springs and Fort Lauderdale helps in the following ways:

 Boost resilience and healthier ways to cope with work stress